Alphaepsiolon/IEEE_Python_Report/README.md

 # IEEE_Python_Report
-This is meant ot be tasoidoiasjdfoijsdf
+This is meant to be the report for the IEEE winter task.